 And then you come along and say you want to sell direct to consumer.
 Small, irregular batches of sales with much higher return rates.

 No, e-Commerce isn’t always an easy sell.
 But the natural influencing and inspiring energy of Yellow personality types can help others think more positively about it as a channel.
-There’s a real benefit to your e-Commerce style from all that energy and enthusiasm.
+There’s a real benefit to your e-Commerce style from all that enthusiasm.

 Where Sunshine Yellows struggle

 However, there are also lots of detailed jobs to be done in e-Commerce.
 For example, the order to delivery process requires high attention to detail.
 Dealing with delivery costs.
 Managing customer service.
 You need consistency.
 And consistency is repetitive.

 Yellow personality types HATE this.

 It’s like sticking a pin in their excitement.
 They get bored and struggle to listen to the details.
 (So, they’re the hear no evil monkey).

 So, choose how and where you use Sunshine Yellow types in your e-Commerce approach carefully.
 Bring them in at the start of projects when you need to generate ideas.
 They’re great at creative thinking.
 Use them as sounding boards when sales plateau.
 When you need to find new ideas to drive growth.

 Yellow types are good at keeping an eye on what’s happening in the wider world of e-Commerce.
 They happily share examples of great advertising campaigns.
 Or customer service best practices they see other e-Commerce businesses doing.